By Melissa McLaughlin

 8 The Lord said to Moses, “Make a snake and put it up on a pole; anyone who is bitten can look at it and live.”
 9 So Moses made a bronze snake and put it up on a pole.
 Then when anyone was bitten by a snake and looked at the bronze snake, they lived.

 This account in Numbers 21 sounds even stranger than when Jesus referenced it in John 3!
-However, with a deeper look, the reader can discover there are many interlacing connections between Numbers 21:8-9 and John 3:14-5.
-As is so often the case, the Old Testament stories foreshadow with staggering accuracy things to come.
-This story is no different.
+However, with a deeper look, the reader can discover there are many interlacing connections between Numbers 21:8-9 and John 3:14-15.
+As is so often the case, the Old Testament stories foreshadow New Testament events with staggering accuracy.
+This story is no exception.

 In Numbers 21, the Israelite people were bitten by venomous snakes.
 The toxic venom that was now inside their bodies was representative of our sin.
 The Israelities had no external balm or medicine to swallow to eradicate this fatal poison.
 Likewise, there is no way to cure our sin-poisoned hearts using our own external efforts or human resources.
 No amount of self-help books will ever remedy the sin that is spread through every fiber of our being.
 Try as we might to clean ourselves up, our sin is a deadly sickness residing deep within.
 Similar to the Israelites who, at God’s command, looked up in faith at a God-planned solution to their internal illness, so only by looking up, away from our own efforts and believing in Jesus can our own sin-poisoning be eliminated.
 Jesus Himself is our antidote.

 This extraordinary Old Testament story would have been immediately recognized by Nicodemus.
-We see by the end of the book of John, when Nicodemus tends to Jesus’ dead body following the crucifixion, that he must have understood at last what Jesus’ true message meant.
+We see by the end of the book of John in chapter 19, when Nicodemus tends to Jesus’ dead body following the crucifixion, that he must have understood at last the truth of Jesus’ message.

 There is much to meditate upon here.
 How many Old Testament events provide a glimpse of New Testament realities and truths?
 Though I have been fascinated for some time by this deep and mysterious connection between Numbers 21:8-9 and John 3:14-15, one question lingered long for me.